 - Agricultural Public Land.
 This is crown land that is under lease for grazing or farm development.
 If it is under a Grazing License, you don’t need permission to camp there under all circumstances (but it is recommended to ask anyway).
-If it is under a Farm Development Lease, then you need to talk to the leaseholder and ask first.
+If it is under a Grazing Lease or Farm Development Lease, then you need to talk to the leaseholder and ask first.
 For more information, read this.
 And you can call Alberta Environment and Parks at 310-3773 for further assistance.

 - Public Land Use Zones (or “PLUZ”).
 There are 19 of these zones that cover 11,200 square kilometers of land in Alberta.
 The zones themselves were established to manage recreation for the conditions of each area, and each of them has specific rules for how they can be used.
 Most of them are along the western side of the province.

 For a very brief, high-level orientation of where these zones are, see the below map.
 As these can change, and the rules for each are different, it is important to look in closer detail according to the maps provided by the government.
 These are provided as a downloadable PDF for each (for example, see the Livingstone map here), another (very large!) downloadable file for the whole province, or an interactive version (although rather confusing to use!) is also available.